 Helm of Balduran

-The strongest helmet in BG3, the Helm of Balduran prevents enemies from landing Critical Hits on you, prevents you from being Stunned, heals you for 2 HP per turn, and gives a +1 bonus to Armour Class and Saving Throws.
+The strongest helmet for your Fighter Build in BG3, the Helm of Balduran prevents enemies from landing Critical Hits on you, prevents you from being Stunned, heals you for 2 HP per turn, and gives a +1 bonus to Armour Class and Saving Throws.
 Obtaining this item is a multi-stage process – we wrote a detailed guide on how to find it.

 Cloak of Elemental Absorption